Wimmics/olivaw/README.md

 The test reports are then represented using the [EARL vocabulary](https://www.w3.org/TR/EARL10-Schema/).

+Some reports generated using existing other projects can be found in the [olivaw reports examples](./docs/examples/) folder.

-In order to get all the available features in olivaw check [olivaw functional documentation](./docs/).
+In order to get all the available features in olivaw, check [olivaw functional documentation](./docs/).

 Moreover the project, from the project structure itself to the details about any module, function and constants, is documented, so check [olivaw technical documentation](./olivaw/).